- Does life use energy to makes of randomness of the universe?

 Life was quite smart tapping the potential of water for electrons.
 Water after all makes up 71% of the Earth surface.
 Coincidence?
 Moreover, the liberation of oxygen also allowed more complex life forms to evolve using more complex energy transfers.
 This greatly enlarged the energy pool available to the biosphere on earth as it evolved slowly over 3.5 billion years.
 These transfers are what most readers of this blog are interested in it.
 When they fail, you first get ill, and then you die.

 It was the green blue cyanobacteria who first evolved this ability to gain energy from the sun about 2.5-3.5 billion years ago.
+Life back then tapped quantum entanglement as a process to capture the energy and information of the sun.
 Back then, the Earth atmosphere was not set up for human life.
 It was a very reducing atmosphere devoid of oxygen and only supported the anaerobic life.
 As they thrived they liberated more oxygen via photosynthesis and and allowed the environment to become more suitable for aerobic life.
 When oxygen appeared, life exploded on the scene in the Cambrian explosion.
 Before about 580 million years ago, most organisms were simple cynaobacteria, composed of individual cells occasionally organized into colonies.
 Over the following 70 or 80 million years directly after the Cambrian explosion, the rate of evolution accelerated by an order of magnitude defined in terms of the extinction and origination rate of species present in the fossil record and the diversity of life began to resemble that of today.
 All present phyla appeared within the first 20 million years of the period in our evolutionary history!
 Oxygen clearly was the jet fuel for complex life.
 But the key point in this blog is all life needed to begin was an EMF called light and water.
 That ability came from the sun’s ability to split water up and harness its electrons for life forms to use.

 The ability of primitive non conplex life to use the power of the sun gave water its big break too.
 It allowed water to be in the constant state of have having an endless supply of electrons and protons.
 This single factor massively expanded the thermodynamic possibilities for energies available to life.
 When one understands the quantum mechanics of photosynthetic energy transfers the rapid explosion of life from “no where” becomes quite explainable and understandable.
 It is not a theologic mystery.
 When energy rises for any reason, life explodes in a positive direction.
 Einstein said, E = MC2 for a reason.
 This has deep implications if you are a modern mammal who is sick.
 It implies sickness and aging is a consequence of a loss of free energy from your biologic system for some reason.
 When we lose free energy, we call that leptin resistance on this blog.